-(i) For the purpose of the Company's capital management, capital includes issued equity capital and all other equity reserves attributable to the equity holders of the Company.
+- (i) For the purpose of the Company's capital management, capital includes issued equity capital and all other equity reserves attributable to the equity holders of the Company.
 The Company strives to safeguard its ability to continue as a going concern so that they can maximize returns for the shareholders and benefits for other stake holders.
-The Company aims to maintain an optimal capital structure through combination of debt and equity in a manner so as to minimize the cost of capital.

-(ii) Consistent with others in the industry, the Company monitors its capital using Gearing Ratio, Net Debt (Short Term and Long Term Borrowings including Current maturities) divided by Total Equity (Shareholder Equity).
+The Company aims to maintain an optimal capital structure through combination of debt and equity in a manner so as to minimize the cost of capital. - (ii) Consistent with others in the industry, the Company monitors its capital using Gearing Ratio, Net Debt (Short Term and Long Term Borrowings including Current maturities) divided by Total Equity (Shareholder Equity).

-Particulars As at March 31, 2020 As at March 31, 2019

-Long Term Borrowings (Refer Note 12) Less: Cash & Cash Equivalents (Refer Note 6) 11,754.63 6,834.73 3,737.98 320.09

-Net Debt 4,919.90 3,417.89

-Total Equity 6,578.04 8,226.27

-Gearing Ratio 75% 42%
+Particulars As at March 31, 2021 As at March 31, 2020 Secured Borrowings from bank (Refer Note 13) 14,403.39 11,754.63 Less: Cash & Cash Equivalents (Refer Note 6) 3,388.68 6,834.73 Net Debt 11,014.71 4,919.90 Total Equity 6,276.29 6,578.04 Gearing Ratio 175% 75%